 Dabney P. Evans, PhD, MPH is an exceptional public health leader, serving as an Assistant Professor of Global Health at the Hubert Department of Health in the Rollins School of Public Health at Emory University.
 She is a mixed-methods researcher of issues affecting vulnerable populations at the intersection of public health and human rights.
 Dr. Evans received her Master of Public Health degree in 1998 from Emory University and her doctoral degree in law from the University of Aberdeen (UK) in 2011.
-She is Director of the Center for Humanitarian Emergencies in the Rollins School of Public Health and the Emory University Institute of Human Rights – both focus on capacity building.
+She is architect and Director of the Center for Humanitarian Emergencies in the Rollins School of Public Health and the Emory University Institute of Human Rights – both focus on capacity building.
 In July 2017 she assumed the position of Interim director for the Emory University Institute of Developing Nations.

-An editor of the text, Rights-Based Approaches to Health (Springer, 2011), Dr. Evans has advanced human rights discourse across a range of public health issues and has published numerous book chapters, scholarly articles and commissioned works; she has made over 100 peer-reviewed and invited presentations.
+An editor of the text, Rights-Based Approaches to Health, Dr. Evans has advanced human rights discourse across a range of public health issues.
+Dr. Evans has published over thirty book chapters, scholarly articles and commissioned works; she has made over 100 peer-reviewed and invited presentations.
 Her public scholarship has appeared in the Pacific Standard, the Atlanta Journal Constitution and The Hill, where she is a regular contributor; in 2015 she presented a TEDx talk.
-She is on the editorial boards of the journals MEDICC Review and Healthcare in Low-resource Settings.
+She is on several editorial boards.

-Dr. Evans is a member of the Delta Omega Public Health Honor Society, Omicron Delta Kappa National Service Honor Society, US Human Rights Network Taskforce on the elimination of racial disparities, past-president of the Georgia Federation of Professional Health Educators, and past-chair of the International Human Rights Committee of the American Public Health Association.
-In 2007 she was the recipient of the Martin Luther King Jr. Community Service Award.
-In 2013 she co-chaired the Emory University Academic Learning Community on Brazil and is a candidate to the executive board of the American Public Health Association Mid-Career Award in International Health (2017).
+Dr. Evans is a member of the Delta Omega Public Health Honor Society, Omicron Delta Kappa National Service Honor Society, past-president of the Georgia Federation of Professional Health Educators, and current vice-chair of the Human Rights Forum of the American Public Health Association.
+She is the recipient of numerous awards including the Martin Luther King Jr. Community Service Award (2007), the Crystal Apple for excellence in professional school education (2015), the Unsung Heroine Award (2016) and the American Public Health Association Mid-Career Award in International Health (2017).
 She is a Board member of Medical Education in Cooperation with Cuba (MEDICC) and represents Emory University on the steering committee of the Interagency Working Group on Reproductive Health in Crisis.

 She is fluent in Portuguese.